-You may be looking to remortgage your house for a variety of reasons – to reduce the monthly mortgage payments, reduce the size of repayments, to pay off a mortgage earlier, to raise money for home improvements, or to consolidate other more expensive short term debts.
+You may be looking to remortgage your house for a variety of reasons – to reduce the monthly mortgage payments, to pay off a mortgage earlier, to raise money for home improvements, or to consolidate other more expensive short term debts.

 Whatever the reason, our experienced team will work hard to make the process as stress-free as possible for you.

 Remortgaging your house is a pretty straightforward process.
 Unlike with buying or selling a house, we don’t have to tie completion in with any third parties, and most of the information we need will be from you and things can move at a quicker pace.

 However, just like a house purchase, we will also be acting for your new mortgage lender.
 They won’t be familiar with your house, so we need to carry out the same investigations of the title to your house as when you bought it.

 This is what we will do for you

 - Obtain an up to date copy of your legal title from the Land Registry and ask you some questions about your house.
 These will be similar to those that a buyer’s solicitor would ask.
 We’ll advise you of any obvious issues before doing anything else.

 - Review the search results when they arrive.

 - This may involve looking into issues such as whether planning consents have been obtained, whether obligations binding the house have been complied with and whether there have been any disputes.

 - Obtain and review your mortgage offer.
 We will advise you about it and ensure that the house meets the requirements of your Lender.